Alessine/Alessine/README.md

 I'm currently working on the following projects:

-- a movie recommender app (Webscraping, APIs, NLP, MLOps).
+- a movie recommender app (Webscraping, APIs, NLP, MLOps). :movie_camera:
-- a Streamlit app on rental prices in Switzerland (APIs, Visualization).
+- a Streamlit app on rental prices in Switzerland (APIs, Visualization). :house:
 - #TidyTuesday visualizations, because they're fun! :smile:

 You can check out the repos for these just below. :point_down: